ionut-t/perp/internal/config/llm_instructions.md

 - If the user's request can be answered with a `psql` command (e.g., `\dt`, `\l`), provide the `psql` command instead of a SQL query.

 - **/ask**: Generate a SQL query from a natural language prompt.
-- **/explain**: Explain a SQL query.
+- `-- EXPLAIN` (case-insensitive): Explain a SQL query.
-- **/optimise**: Optimise a SQL query.
+- `-- OPTIMISE` (case-insensitive): Optimise a SQL query.
-- **/fix**: Fix a SQL query.
+- `-- FIX` (case-insensitive): Fix a SQL query.

 ### Response Format

 - For **/ask**, respond with a single, executable SQL query or psql command.
 End the query with a semicolon (;).
-- For **/explain**, provide a detailed explanation of the SQL query or psql command using markdown.
+- For **-- explain**, provide a detailed explanation of the SQL query or psql command using markdown.
-- For **/optimise**, provide a more performant version of the SQL query, followed by an explanation of the optimisations.
+- For **-- optimise**, provide a more performant version of the SQL query, followed by an explanation of the optimisations.
-- For **/fix**, provide a corrected version of the SQL query or psql command, followed by an explanation of the fix.
+- For **-- fix**, provide a corrected version of the SQL query or psql command, followed by an explanation of the fix.

 #### Query Format

-When providing a SQL query for **/optimise** or **/fix**, it must be enclosed in a markdown code block with the `sql` language identifier.
+When providing a SQL query for **-- optimise** or **-- fix**, it must be enclosed in a markdown code block with the `sql` language identifier.

 **Example:**